Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Materials and methods

-To study the influence of the ESL structure on the motion of RBCs near the ESL, we performed simulations in dimensionless units on rectangular domain of size $[0, 2] \times [0, 1]$ unless otherwise stated.
-The domain is partitioned into a Cartesian mesh of $256 \times 128$ grid points.
-As shown in SI~\ref{S:Convergence}, the simulation results are sufficiently well-resolved with this choice of mesh size.
+To study the influence of the vessel wall geometry on the motion of a single RBC near the wall, we performed simulations on a rectangular domain of size $4\pi \mu$m by $2\pi\mu$m partitioned into a Cartesian mesh of $256 \times 128$ grid points.
+For studying the formation of CFL using extracted vessel wall geometry, we performed simulations on a rectangular domain of size $80 \mu$m by $40 \mu$m partitioned into a Cartesian mesh of $1630 \times 815$ grid points, keeping the grid resolution the same as in the single RBC simulations.
+As shown in Appendix B in~\nameref{app:S1}, the simulation results are sufficiently well-resolved with this choice of mesh size.
 The Lagrangian point spacing is picked to be half of the domain mesh spacing.
+The corresponding discretized energies of Eqs~\ref{eq:RBCEs_Continuum}-\ref{eq:RBCEa_Continuum} used in simulations are given in Appendix A in~\nameref{app:S1}.
+To minimize the effect of the vessel wall topography on the drag and lift force, we calculated both forces by averaging over four initial conditions that either uniformly sample the distance between two neighboring bundles for the microscopic ESL model or one wavelength of the sine wave for the macroscopic ESL model (see Fig~\ref{fig:result20}).

-The corresponding discretized energies of Eqs.~\ref{eq:RBCEs_Continuum}-\ref{eq:RBCEa_Continuum} used in simulations are given in SI Section~\ref{app:discrete_engery}.
-Simulations were run till $T = 50$ so that the center of mass of the RBC reaches a steady motion in the vertical direction for the impermeable ESL (see Fig.~\ref{fig:result_3}A and Fig.~\ref{fig:result_5}A).
-The lift and drag were calculated as functions of time by summing the forces at each immersed boundary point at a fixed saving time step and taking the opposite sign of that value as described in \cite{MillerEtAl2012}.
-With this approach the lift force is defined as the force acting perpendicular to the direction of flow, and the drag is defined as the force pushing the RBC moving along the flow direction horizontally.
-To minimize the effect of the ESL topography on the drag and lift force, we calculated both forces by averaging over four initial conditions that either uniformly sample the distance between two neighboring bundles for the detailed model or one wavelength of the sine wave for the coarse-grained model.
+Simulations were run till $T = 50$s so that the center of mass of the RBC reaches a steady motion in the vertical direction for the impermeable ESL (see Figs~\ref{fig:result_12}A and~\ref{fig:result_14}A).
+The lift and drag were calculated as functions of time by summing the forces at each immersed boundary point at a fixed saving time step as described in \cite{MillerEtAl2012}.
+For the lift, we took the opposite sign of the sum.
+With this approach the lift force is defined as the force acting perpendicular to the direction of flow, and the drag is defined as the force induced by the vessel wall that prevents the RBC from moving along the flow direction.